cloudsiksha/aws_developer/README.md

-This repository holds the presenntation files for AWS Developer course
+This repository holds the presentation files for AWS Developer course